MindTheGap-ERC/CarboKitten-research-paper/md/paper.md

 # Transport {#sec:transport}
 Our transport model supposes that all entrained sediment resides in a layer of constant thickness just above the sea floor, also known as the **active layer**.
-The concentration of sediment $C_f$ is given as a function of space.
+The concentration of sediment $C_f$ is considered separately for each facies (as with all quantities with the $f$ subscript)..

-Following @Paola1992, we assume a local sediment flux,
+Following @Paola1992, we assume a local sediment flux proportional to the local gradient,

 $$\vec{q}_f = - C_f (d_f \vec{\nabla} \eta + \vec{v}_f(w)),$$

-where $d_f$ is a facies dependent diffusivity, and $v(w)$ is a chosen additional velocity as a function of water depth.
-Optionally, we use $v(w)$ to model wave induced sediment transport.
+where $d_f$ is a facies dependent diffusivity, and $v_f(w)$ is a chosen additional velocity as a function of water depth.
+Optionally, we use $v_f(w)$ to model wave induced sediment transport.
 The mass balance is then,

 $$\left(\frac{\partial \eta}{\partial t}\right)_{\textrm{transport}} = -\sum_f \vec{\nabla} \cdot \vec{q}_f$$